-Maintaining Flexibility is Massively Important
+Maintaining Flexibility is Massively Important As We Age

 While researching things that runners over 40, ok really they were mostly 70+ did to keep going strong when most would say they should be home knitting, it turns out flexibility was HUGE.

 This makes sense because as we age we do lose flexibility and even prior to that we spend so much time in sedentary positions that our muscles become tight, which impacts our entire run.

-Plus, tell me you haven’t had the experience of finishing a run and then hopping in your car to drive home.
+Tell me you haven’t had the experience of finishing a run and then hopping in your car to drive home.
 You start to get out of the car and feel like you’ve aged 30 years during the drive!
 That’s the lack of stretching once you finished.

 But do plan to spend some time later in the day doing a little more stretching on especially tight areas and then go on about your day.
 Now is the time where you can do those static stretches which are forbidden prior to a run.

-At this point, studies show you need to hold the stretch for up to 1 minute minimum to get the maximum impact!
+At this point, studies show you need to hold the stretch for 1 minute minimum to get the maximum impact!
 So that’s why I graciously said to just pick a couple to do each day because I know you won’t spend 10 minutes here.

 Plus, we know that tight muscles cause things to pull out of alignment and then our form gets all wonky and then we have pain and then well we aren’t running.

 - Calf stretch